cuevascarlos/ClinicalTrials/README.md

     The script generates a .txt file where the p-values for all the entities, micro, macro and weighted F1-scores are computed and it is saved in the `directory` introduced as input.
 To compute the significance test for each of the F1-scores (default/strict/lenient) modes the `name` argument of `find_files_with_name` function should be changed to *f1_scores_default_token_level*, *f1_scores_strict_token_level* or *f1_scores_sk_token_level* respectively.
 By default it is set to strict mode since those values ​​are those reported in the paper.

     Example (Hypothetical scenario): We have run the TrainingNER.py script with split 80-10-10 several times to obtain different hyperparameters and we want know if there is statistically significant difference.
-Each of the executions are saved under the name *{model_name}/{i}attempt* where $i=1,2,3$ and model_name is biobert-base-cased-v1.2 and longformer-base-4096.
+Each of the executions are saved under the name *{model_name}/{i}attempt* where $i=1,2,3,...$ and model_name is biobert-base-cased-v1.2 and longformer-base-4096.
 If we want to compare only BioBERT models the following command will work.
     ```
-    python StatisticalAnalysis.py -d "../outputs/Experiment2" -m "biobert-base-cased-v1.2"
+    python StatisticalAnalysis.py -d "./outputs/Experiment2" -m "biobert-base-cased-v1.2"
     ```

+**REMARK.** LongFormer results are not exactly reproducible between runs and have been previously reported by other users; see [issue](https://github.com/huggingface/transformers/issues/12482).
+On the other hand, the last two versions of TrainingNER.py ensure the reproducibility of values by fixing the seeds.
+However, while the reported results of Experiment 1 with BioBERT were executed with these versions, the reported results of Experiment 2 with BioBERT are not exactly reproducible.
+After the last checks, the outputs of the model trained in the first iteration of the loop is not reproducible due to the use of a previous version of TrainingNER.py where the first iteration was not reproducible.
+Nevertheless, the results of the other iterations are well reproduced between versions of TrainingNER.py, so the mean and standard deviation outputs will not have a statistically significant difference.
+Exact reproducibility of the setup, therefore, can be guaranteed by computing Experiment 1 with BioBERT or running by the user Experiment 2 with BioBERT several times under the same GPU and hyperparameters.
+When the values are not exactly the same (caused by the use of a different GPU or different hyperparameters, among other factors), we encourage the user to conduct a statistical analysis between attempts.